iliaschalkidis/lmtc-eurlex57k/README.md

 This is the code used for the experiments described in the following paper:

 > I. Chalkidis, M. Fergadiotis, P. Malakasiotis and I. Androutsopoulos, "Large-Scale Multi-Label Text Classification on EU Legislation".
-Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019), Florence, Italy, (short papers), 2019.
+Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019), Florence, Italy, (short papers), 2019 [[arxiv pre-print](https://arxiv.org/abs/1906.02192)]

 ## Requirements: